\"Writing.Com

 I've been ripped off!

 On June 25, 2018, I sought help from the Microsoft Help Section regarding the slowness of my internet.
 Multiplex Technologies readily offered to help.
 Believing they were working for Microsoft; I willingly accepted the offer.
-They spent more than a couple of hours fixing the slowness problem and recommended ways to improve my experience.
+They spent more than a few hours fixing the slowness problem and recommended ways to improve my experience.
 This initial session costs me $749.99.
-Before the transaction completed, I was advised to call every three months for follow-up, making sure my computer performed at its peak.
+Before the transaction was completed, I was advised to call every three months for follow-up to ensure my computer performed at its peak.

-On January 17, 2019, Dean Winchester called again to follow-up as I did not initiate the call.
-I was weary of the amount of money I was being charged each time I talked to him.
+On January 17, 2019, Dean Winchester called again to follow up as I did not initiate the call.
+I was weary of how much I was being charged each time I talked to him.
 We talked and again he convinced me I needed more protection for my computer.
-This time it costs me $549.99 which was accepted by Fazil Majid like the previous transaction.
+This time it cost me $549.99 which was accepted by Fazil Majid like the previous transaction.

 When Dean started calling again, I ignored his calls and blocked him.